 End your day by exploring the grand Centro neighbourhood of San Sebastian and enjoying the beautiful buildings, nice parks and, yes, plenty of fantastic pintxos bars.

 Day 7 – Hondarribia, San Pedro & San Juan

-The final day of this 7 days in Basque Country itinerary sees you heading out of the city once again.
+The final day of this itinerary sees you heading out of the city once again.
 You have a few options here, but I recommend heading to the town of Hondarribia located right on the French border before circling back to visit the small fishing ports of San Pedro and San Juan.
 You can join a small-group tour if you prefer.

 If you do opt for my suggested outing, however, you won’t be disappointed.
 Hondarribia is absolutely lovely and a very nice place to wander around.
 There is a pleasant seaside promenade where you can peer into France, a beautiful beach and a charming town centre.